Dimers and analytic torsion I: Toroidal graphs

 We may now state a functional limit theorem for the current.

-\begin{Thm} For any $\eps>0$, the probability measures induced on $H^{-2-\eps}(\Omega^1(\Sigma))$ by the current $J_\delta$ converge as $\delta\searrow 0$ to the distribution of the current of the compactified free field on $\Sigma$ with compactification radius $1$ and action functional $S(J)=\frac \pi 2\int J\wedge\ast J$. \end{Thm} \begin{proof} We have obtained tightness of the measures and convergence of the characteristic functional.
-The dual of $H^{-2-\eps}(\Omega^1(\Sigma))$ may be identified with $H^{2+\eps}(\Omega^1(\Sigma))$, which consists of 1-forms with $C^1$ coefficients.
-Indeed, $H^{2+\eps}$ may be embedded in $W^{2,p+\eps'}$ (eg \cite{Adams_Sobolev}, 7.58), the elements of which have continuous versions with $\eps''$-H\"older derivatives (Morrey).
+\begin{Thm} For any $\epsilon>0$, the probability measures induced on $H^{-2-\epsilon}(\Omega^1(\Sigma))$ by the current $2\pi J_\delta$ converge as $\delta\searrow 0$ to the distribution of the current of the compactified free field on $\Sigma$ with compactification radius $1$ and coupling constant $g_0=\frac 12$ (ie action functional $S(J)=\frac \pi 2\int J\wedge\ast J$). \end{Thm} \begin{proof} We have obtained tightness of the measures (by the previous lemma) and convergence of the characteristic functional for smooth enough test functions by Proposition \ref{Prop:findimmargtor}.
+The dual of $H^{-2-\epsilon}(\Omega^1(\Sigma))$ may be identified with $H^{2+\epsilon}(\Omega^1(\Sigma))$ (via the $L^2$ product on $1$-forms), which consists of 1-forms with $C^1$ coefficients (see Section \ref{ssec:Sobolev}), so that we may apply Proposition \ref{Prop:findimmargtor}.
 For Banach space-valued variables, tightness and pointwise convergence of the characteristic functional ensures weak convergence (eg \cite{Ledoux_Talagrand}, 0.2.1). \end{proof}

+As in Corollary \ref{Cor:FFplane}, the result is one order of differentiability below the notional optimal result (convergence of the current in $H^{-2-\epsilon}$ rather than $H^{-1-\epsilon}$).